Pilt Carin Ersdotter: Life

-Pilt Carin Ersdotter is described as small and with a fragile build, but there are so many different images of her that it is actually hard to know which one is the closest to reality.
-She is, in any case, described as extraordinarily beautiful.
+Pilt Carin Ersdotter is described as small and with a fragile build, but there are many different images of her.
+She is described as extraordinarily beautiful.
 During the mid 19th century, it was customary for girls from Dalarna to work as season workers in the capital Stockholm, and Carin was one of these girls when she arrived to the capital in 1833.
 Normally, these girls worked by managing the traffic in the Stockholm archipelago by rowing boats, thereby acting as paid competitors to the independent rower women.
 Carin, however, was judged to be too weak for this task, and she was instead hired to deliver milk from Järla gård in Nacka and sell it on the square of Stortorget.
 She attracted more and more attention on the square, and people are said to have gathered merely to look at her.
 Once, the Crown Prince came to see her incognito and finally told her: "Well, I suppose I should buy some milk from you", upon which she answered: "Well, where would he like the milk..?
 In his hat?"
 When later asked about this meeting, she only replied: "Well I didn't know he was the prince".

-At one point, when an unusually large crowd had gathered, she had to escape attention by fleeing to one of the houses facing the square, and was thereafter arrested for traffic violation by having created obstacles for the town's traffic and "blocked the street with her beauty".
+At one point, when an unusually large crowd had gathered, she escaped attention by fleeing to one of the houses facing the square, and was thereafter arrested for traffic violation by having created obstacles for the town's traffic and "blocked the street with her beauty".
 She was, however, released, according to the paper Aftonbladet: "Carin was found innocent and allowed to return to her milk bottles - be it said to reassure the beautiful - as although there is said that some should be fined for being ugly, no one should be denied the right to be as beautiful as possible" (22 November 1833).